openrazer/openrazer/README.md

-## Installation for Ubuntu based distros
+## Installation for Debian/Ubuntu based distros (creating a .deb package)
 You can either install this using the above Debian method or use the packaged method.

  1. First as above download the source code